Yemen's Houthis say they attacked Saudi's Najran airport by drone

 This is the third Houthi strike or attempt to strike Najran in a week, according to Saudi and Houthi reports.

-The latest hostilities coincide with rising tensions between Iran and Gulf Arab states allied to the United States and come just as a sensitive, U.N.-sponsored peace deal is being carried out in Yemen’s main port of Hodeidah, a lifeline for millions.
+“The royal Saudi air defense forces intercepted a drone laden with explosives (..) targeting the Najran regional airport which is used by thousands of civilians daily,” a spokesman of the Saudi-led coalition said, cited by the Saudi Press Agency.

-There was no Saudi confirmation of Thursday’s attack.
-Al Masirah did not say what damage resulted from the attack.
+The hostilities coincide with rising tensions between Iran and Gulf Arab states allied to the United States and come just as a sensitive, U.N.-sponsored peace deal is being carried out in Yemen’s main port of Hodeidah, a lifeline for millions.

-Reporting by Maher Chmaytelli and Lisa Barrington; Editing by Raissa Kasolowsky
+Reporting by Maher Chmaytelli and Lisa Barrington, Editing by Raissa Kasolowsky, William Maclean